mikejoh/gk/ICA/README.md

 # Istio Certified Administrator

-_This exam is an online, proctored, performance-based AND multiple-choice exam._
+_This exam is an online, proctored and performance-based exam._

 ## Exam details